Peeling fresh ginger root is a pain, time-consuming, and unnecessary. Don’t bother with it unless you’re using your ginger for presentation purposes.

 - Add a pinch of freshly ground nutmeg to spinach as you’re sautéing it.

-- Create your own salt-free seasoning blend, or experiment with the many savory, salt-free blends made by our chefs in their Pritikin kitchen in Miami.
+- Create your own salt-free seasoning blend.
 Here’s just one example of a spunky, all-purpose blend you can make at home in a matter of minutes.
 In a small bowl, combine:

 - 2 tablespoons garlic powder

 - 1 tablespoon onion powder